 this week due to concerns surrounding an investigation into

-holding companies of the country's largest bank, were flat on
+holding companies of the country's largest bank, saw their

-short-term debt has the highest yield in the bloc, attractive
+short-term debt has the highest yield of all.

 Banks who cannot prove they have used the ECB money to lend